tommywu23/GTRecordService/README.md

 Error:

-## 3. Get current recording running status
+## 3. Get current record of running status

-client request get all of SM(Streaming Media) recording status
+client request to get record status of all SM(Streaming Media)

 GET /Recording